 Grade five is a wonderfully exciting last year of elementary school.
-At Saint Joseph Elementary School, we change classes for Science, Social Studies, Mathematics, and English Language Arts, while maintaining close homeroom contact.
+At Saint Joseph Elementary School, we change classes for Science, Social Studies, and Mathematics, while maintaining close homeroom contact.

 ReligionIn grade five, the following areas of faith formation are emphasized and taught: Liturgy, Sacraments, Seasons of the Church, and Catholic Prayer.
 In each chapter of the We Believe textbook, we find four main faith statements.
 They start the day’s lesson and focus on what we will be learning about that day.
 In the We Gather sections, students gather in prayer at the beginning of every chapter.
 They gather to pray and focus on their lives as they begin each day’s lesson.
 In the We Believe sections, each chapter presents the truths of the Catholic faith found in the Sacred Scripture and Tradition, and in accordance with the Magisterium of the Church.
 The content of faith is presented in ways that are age-appropriate, culturally sensitive, and varied.
 In the We Respond sections, students are encouraged to respond in prayer, faith, and life.
 Each day they are invited to respond to the message of the lesson.
 This year we will learn about: